 Connect motion sensor to one of the smart devices as shown in Fig 4.

 This motion sensor has three pins (GND, OUT, VCC).
-Connect VCC, OUT and GND of this sensor to 3V3, D7 and GND respectively on connector PJ4 of the device.
-You can also use D6 or D7 from connector J6.
+Connect VCC, OUT and GND of this sensor to 3V3, D7 and GND respectively on connector PJ3 of the device.
+You can also use D6 or D7 from connector J1.
 Motion sensor's OUT can be connected either to D6 or D7 of the smart device.
-This motion sensor can be mounted on the smart device itself as shown in Fig 5, if you prefer.
-Or alternately, you can mount it away from the smart device by running the three cables between motion sensor and the smart device.
+This motion sensor can be mounted anywhere by running the three cables between motion sensor and the controller.

 Cable the alarm siren (or any other equipment to the second smart device.
-If it is a 12V operated two-terminal alarm, it can be connected to the solid state switch of the device as shown in Fig 6.
-Connect P0 terminal of smart Device to the black wire of the samrt device, and VDD to red cable.
-Also using a jumper cable, connect 12V to VDD as shown in Fig 6.
+If it is a 12V operated two-terminal alarm, it can be connected to the relay terminals of the controller as shown in Fig 6.

 If it is a 240V/110V equipment, cabling such equipments is described in section 3.1 of the documentaion.
 You may refer to those steps.